 Gross.
 No thanks.

 But McLaughlin herself is a non-practicing lesbian, who’s yet to be freed by the sanctifying work of the Holy Spirit.
-Again, Gaskins quotes McLaughlin…
+Again, the article quotes McLaughlin…

 “I’ve been romantically attracted to women since childhood, and if I were not a Christian I’d likely be married to a woman not a man.”